sre-france/reliability.re/README.md

-# reliability.re
+# Reliability Report 📰

-Reliability Report - A collaborative curated content site about Reliability Engineering
+A collaborative curated content site about Reliability Engineering.